Barcoding63

-How to Create Barcodes to Use in Your Small Business
+How to Generate Custom Barcodes for Your Business

 It’s been 17 years since we first released inFlow.
 Since then, we’ve spoken with tons of small businesses about how they can improve their workflow.
 One of our biggest easy wins has always been teaching them how to create barcodes.